 Yes.
 A short flight from Aswan Airport to Abu Simbel takes about 40 minutes each way, allowing a mid-morning departure.
 The flight is more expensive but considerably easier.
 Ask Nile Cruise Offers to add either the road or flight option when you book.

 Closed-toe walking shoes, a sun hat, SPF 50+ sunscreen, breathable layers (the pre-dawn Abu Simbel drive is cold), modest clothing for temples (shoulders and knees covered), a reusable water bottle, and small bills for tips.
-A compact torch is useful in the darker tombs at the Valle de los Reyes.
+A compact torch is useful in the darker tombs at the Valley of the Kings.

 Are there on-board entertainment options?